scottybarr/sliderbarr/README.md

 [Unit Tests](http://scottybarr.github.io/sliderbarr/test/SpecRunner.html)

 ## Getting Started
-SliderBarr is written in CoffeeScript, styled using SASS and uses qunit for unit tests.
+SliderBarr is written in CoffeeScript, styled using SASS and uses Jasmine for unit tests.

 It is also AMD-compatible.